AngleProtocol/merkl-docs/mechanisms/distributions/README.md

 #### Example: Points

-Bob wants to incentivise holding his token *LONG* with a point token named *BOB*.
+Bob wants to incentivize holding his token *LONG* with a point token named *BOB*.

-If *LONG* has a dollar value, Bob can create a campaign that offers 1 *BOB* in rewards per \$1 hold of *LONG* in liquidity per day.
-But Bob can also create a campaign that offers 1 *BOB* in rewards per X *LONG* hold in liquidity per day, when he doesn't want to take into account the $ value.
+If *LONG* has a dollar value, Bob can create a campaign that offers 1 *BOB* in rewards per \$1 held of *LONG* in liquidity per day.
+Alternatively, Bob can create a campaign that offers 1 *BOB* in rewards per X *LONG* held in liquidity per day, when he doesn't want to take into account the dollar value of *LONG*.

 ## Coming Soon: Max APR campaigns